 The best garage lighting will transform a dark space with potential hazards into a safer, brighter environment suited to getting the job done right.
-Fortunately, there’s a ton of quality products to choose from.
-Swap out fluorescent fixtures for energy-efficient LEDs, install a screw-in, multiposition light bulb, and otherwise—easily and affordably—upgrade illumination in the garage.
+Fortunately, there are many quality products to choose from.
+Swap out fluorescent fixtures for energy-efficient LEDs; install a screw-in, multiposition light bulb, and otherwise—easily and affordably—upgrade illumination in the garage.

 With so many options in garage lighting out there, I sorted through a host of products and selected a variety for hands-on testing.
 I installed each one and evaluated its real-life performance to help you choose the garage lighting fixtures and bulbs that will be best for your garage.